 for eight hours before the test.

-You will sit in a chair or lie on a bed.
+You will be asked to sit in a chair or lie on a bed.
 Electrodes will be placed on your scalp with special gel or paste.
 The electrodes may also be part of a cap that is slipped over your head.
 The electrodes will record the brain's electrical activity.
 You will be asked to close your eyes and be still for most of the test.
-Depending on the reason for the test, there may be other steps such as: You may be asked to breathe deeply and rapidly.A strobe light may be turned on.
-It sends fast pulses of light.
+Depending on the reason for the test, there may be other steps such as: Breathing deeply and rapidly.Watching a strobe light with fast pulses of light.
 This can set off a seizure in some.

 In some cases, a video recording of the test will be made.